Eiyeron/py_aseprite/README.md

 extent of features the format offers.
 Unit testing would be a good way to make sureeverything is and will stay in place.
 - Tilemap chunk and data support.
+- Either wrap the existing classes in an optional class easier to manipulate or rewrite the parser.

 # How to use the library